 They can be mean, stingy, and calculating with their own money yet an eager spendthrift with other people’s money.

 They live lavishly and often well above their means.
 It is not uncommon for narcissists to go bankrupt and ruin their businesses.

-Lastly, reality is distorted and does not match their grandiose fantasies.
-Nowhere is the grandiosity gap more evident than where money is involved.
+Lastly, the reality is distorted and does not match their grandiose fantasies.
+Nowhere is the grandiosity gap more evident than where the money is involved.